< Back

 Bust of a Youth.
 Canvas, 60 x 40.

-First recorded in an inventory of 1790 as ‘the Head of a Shepherd’ by Titian.
-There were subsequent attributions to the Roman Baroque painter Pier Francesco Mola and to the great Brescian portraitist Giovanni Battista Moroni, before Savoldo's authorship was recognised by Giovanni Morelli in his Die Galerie Roms (1876).
+Shown almost in profile against a plain dark background, the curly haired youth, humbly dressed in a jerkin over a collarless, loose white shirt, leans slightly forward with his left hand cupped.
+The painting is first recorded in an inventory of 1790 as ‘the Head of a Shepherd’ by Titian.
+There were subsequent attributions to the Roman Baroque painter Pier Francesco Mola and to the Brescian portraitist Giovanni Battista Moroni, before Savoldo's authorship was recognised by Giovanni Morelli in his Die Galerie Roms (1876).
 The subject may be St John the Evangelist.
 The youth appears to be painted from the same model as the saint in a Lamentation by Savoldo.
 (The Lamentation, painted in 1537-38 for the high altar of the church of Santa Croce at Brescia, was destroyed at Berlin in 1945.)
+The canvas may have been cropped on the left, removing part of the youth's right arm.

 Rome.
 Capitoline Museum.